If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 Some cancer treatments may cause a weak immune system.
 This is because they can stop the bone marrow from making enough white blood cells, and white blood cells are part of your immune.

 If your treatment has weakened your immune system, you will have received a letter from the Government, or your GP or hospital, notifying you that you are considered ‘clinically extremely vulnerable’.
+You may also be in the group eligible for additional doses of the vaccine.
+Read our update for people with liver disease on the Covid-19 vaccine here.
+New treatments have also been developed for those most at risk.
+You can read more here.

 During the peak of the pandemic, you will have been instructed to ‘shield’, but currently the government is advising that you no longer need to shield because the rates of transmission of COVID-19 in the community have fallen significantly.